kalininalab/d-StructMAn/README.md

  ```bash
  # docker ps
 ```
-Use the following command to run StructMAn, make sure you have some input file located under <container_directory>/structman/input_data
+Use the following command to run StructMAn, make sure you have some input file located under <container_directory>/structman/input_data. **Note:** the path in the command is the path *in the container*, not the path on the host.

  ```bash
  # docker exec -it <container_name> structman.py -i /structman/input_data/<input_file_name>